 - Has the development team clearly communicated the requirements to the manufacturing team?
 Is the equipment for mass production similar to that used for making prototypes?

-Usually, production has already started when a pre-production inspection takes place.
+Sometimes, production has already started when a pre-production inspection takes place.
 It allows the inspector to examine the process, and sometimes to check a few finished products.
-However, in this case, the factory might refuse to stop production (to avoid disruption of the lines), even though the inputs are not conform or the process is not satisfactory.
+However, in this case, the factory might refuse to stop production (to avoid disruption of the lines), even though the inputs are not conforming or the process is not satisfactory.